hhu-stups/prob2_ui/doc/prob2ui_release_history.md

 * Improved support for rule validations with rules machines (.rmch)
 * Added search to editor
 * Added language selection dropdown to interactive console
+* Removed support for Java versions older than Java 21

+**Note:** The multi-platform jar might not work on all macOS processor architectures - consider using the platform-specific binaries, which are available for both x86_64 and arm64.

 ## Version 1.2.1 (2023-08-15)